 This blog post is an excerpt from chapter 7.8 of the book Origin of the Universe

 In point 2 above, there’s a chart of ups and downs.
 As you study the Bible make and complete your own chart.
 The above one only has very few ups and downs.
 Just thinking about the various periods of Judges and the kings of Israel and Judah, you’ll realize that there are dozens of these periods for nations.
 If you think about individuals, whether Biblical or otherwise, including yourself, you’ll also see how ups and downs (this plasticity) are so much a part of everyday life.

 Here is a resource by Bill Mounce that you can check out if you want to deepen your knowledge of Hebrew grammar.
 It can be helpful for you.
 I will not be taking that route but be my guest if it’s your cup of tea.

 Watch the short video above.
 It reveals the clear delineation of the two verb forms.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Ups and Downs – Order to Confusion to Order – The Bible Cycle
+Please use the Social Network links just below to share this information from The Explanation, Ups and Downs – Order to Confusion to Order – The Bible Cycle